sundehakon/random-phonenumber/README.md

 # Web version
 I will be working on a web version of this program soon...
+The program is still in beta!

 # Click either link to test!
+(BETA version)
 https://playcode.io/1625931

 https://sundehakon.github.io/random-phonenumber/